F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-app-install.rst

 -----------

 - Check out the `k8s-bigip-ctlr reference documentation`_.
-- Learn how to :ref:`Expose Services to external traffic using an Ingress <kctlr-ingress-config>` or `Manage OpenShift Routes <kctlr-openshift-routes>`.
+- Learn how to :ref:`Expose Services to external traffic using an Ingress <kctlr-ingress-config>` or :ref:`Manage OpenShift Routes <kctlr-openshift-routes>`.

 What's next
 -----------